 Soon after surgery, you'll be given small sips of water and a few ice chips.
 Once you can tolerate clear fluids without nausea and/or vomiting, you can begin to eat.
 A team member will discuss with you how to order your meals.
-Once you're allowed to eat solid foods, you may order anything from the menu that fits into the dietary plan ordered by your doctor.
-We encourage family members to bring in your favorite foods if nothing sounds good on the menu.
+Once you're allowed to eat solid foods, you can order anything from the menu that fits into the dietary plan ordered by your doctor.
+If nothing sounds good to you on our menu, we encourage family members to bring in your favorite food.
 It's important to eat foods high in protein and carbohydrates to promote the healing process.